ShenSinclair/AI_Governance_Portfolio/05-Model-Cards/Reco_AI_Model_Card.md

 ## Platform Purpose

-Reco AI is an AI governance and security platform designed to provide visibility into organizational AI usage, AI-enabled SaaS applications, AI agents, copilots, and associated enterprise data flows.
-The platform supports AI discovery, inventory management, governance monitoring, access governance, risk identification, and compliance readiness activities.
+Reco AI is an enterprise AI governance and security platform that provides visibility into AI-enabled applications, AI agents, copilots, and SaaS integrations across the organization.
+The platform enables organizations to discover AI technologies, monitor AI adoption, identify governance and security risks, and support compliance and audit activities through centralized oversight and continuous monitoring.

+The platform is intended for use by AI Governance, Information Security, Governance, Risk and Compliance (GRC), Privacy, Identity and Access Management (IAM), Internal Audit, and Executive Leadership teams.

 ---